KnpLabs/php-github-api/README.markdown

 Updates the fourth issue of the repo "php-github-api" of the user "ornicar".
 Requires authentication.
 Available attributes are title and body.
-Returns an array of information about the issue as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of information about the issue.

 ### List an issue comments

     $comments = $github->getIssueApi()->getComments('ornicar', 'php-github-api', 4);

 List an issue comments by username, repo and issue number.
-Returns an array of issues as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of issues.

 ### Add a comment on an issue